BQSKit/bqskit/docs/guides/usegpus.md

 ```

-### Multis-Server Multi-GPU Enviorment Setup
+### Multis-Server Multi-GPU Environment Setup

 This section of the guide explains the main concepts in the [init_multi_node_multi_gpu_slurm_run.sh](https://github.com/BQSKit/bqskit-qfactor-jax/blob/main/examples/bqskit_env_scripts/init_multi_node_multi_gpu_slurm_run.sh) [run_workers_and_managers.sh](https://github.com/BQSKit/bqskit-qfactor-jax/blob/main/examples/bqskit_env_scripts/run_workers_and_managers.sh) scripts and how to use them.
-After configuring the scripts (updating every <>), place both of them in the same directory and initate a an SBATCH command.
-These scripts assume a SLURM enviorment, but can be easily ported to other disterbutation systems.
+After configuring the scripts (updating every <>), place both of them in the same directory and initiate an SBATCH command.
+These scripts assume a SLURM environment but can be easily ported to other distribution systems.

 ```bash
 sbatch init_multi_node_multi_gpu_slurm_run.sh
 ```

-The rest of this section exaplains in detail both of the scripts.
+The rest of this section explains both of the scripts in detail.

 #### init_multi_node_multi_gpu_slurm_run
 This is a SLURM batch script for running a multi-node BQSKit task across multiple GPUs.
 It manages job submission, environment setup, launching the BQSKit server and workers on different nodes, and the execution of the main application.